macqueen0987/rimworld-openworld-discord-bot/README.md

 # Rimworld-Openworld-Discord-Bot
 This is a Discord.py bot that helps taking care of rimworld openworld mod server.
 I'll try to add more features in the future
-and my english is terrible
+and my english is terrible so are my codes.... but it worls anyway

 ## Open World Mods page